 Cal Fire issues county-wide burn ban

-– California’s increased fire activity this year, coupled with record-setting drought conditions, required Cal Fire to take another step to prevent new wildfires from starting.
+California’s increased fire activity this year, coupled with record-setting drought conditions, have spurred Cal Fire to take every step possible to prevent new wildfires from starting, the agency said in an announcement.

 - Don’t toss cigarettes out your car window.